3.2.4 Target foreign income

 Assessing target foreign income

-When new FTB or CCB claims or reassessments are made, individuals are asked to state the amount of target foreign income they expect to receive in the current tax year.
-For the purposes of the SBP income test, individuals need to state the amount for the relevant 6-month income test period (for further details on how the income test period is defined for SBP see 4.15.1.
+When new FTB, CCS or ACCS claims or reassessments are made, individuals are asked to state the amount of target foreign income they expect to receive in the current tax year.
+For the purposes of the SBP income test, individuals need to state the amount for the relevant 6-month income test period (for further details on how the income test period is defined for SBP see 4.15.1).
 The income must relate to the Australian tax year even if this is different from the source country's tax year.

 Individuals with income from foreign business interests can deduct allowable business expenses from that income amount.
 Discretion is needed when deciding to verify an individual's declared target foreign income.
 If an individual is unsure whether their foreign income is taxable in Australia, the ATO can clarify their taxation status.

 Foreign income, after it is converted to Australian dollars, is a component of ATI.
-Centrelink will convert the income using the exchange rates in the table below.
-The conversion rate is the 'on demand airmail buying rate', available at the CBA on 1 July for the tax year in which the income is received.
+Centrelink will convert the income using appropriate exchange rates available at the CBA on 1 July for the tax year in which the income is received.
+If the exchange rate from 1 July for a particular currency is not available, the exchange rate to be used is the rate available on the last working day before 1 July.

 Note: Tax exempt foreign income does not need to be converted as the source of that income is Australia.

-The following table shows the CBA exchange rates for 30 June 2017.*
+The following table shows the available CBA exchange rates for 30 June 2023.*

-* Note: If the CBA on demand airmail buying rate is not available for a particular country, then Centrelink can use another exchange rate from the CBA or another financial institution.
+* Note: If appropriate exchange rates are not available for a particular country at the CBA, then Centrelink can use another exchange rate from another financial institution.

 Access to 'blocked' foreign income

-If foreign income cannot be accessed in Australia, it is not assessable income for FTB, CCB or SBP purposes.
+If foreign income cannot be accessed in Australia, it is not assessable income for FTB, CCS, ACCS or SBP purposes.
 This may occur when access is so limited that the income is not 'earned, derived or received for the person's own use or benefit'.

 Explanation: Some countries have strict exchange control regulations that prevent an individual gaining access to income in that country, usually unless the individual is actually in that country.
 There may also be restrictions on how this money can be withdrawn or spent.

-FTB and CCB would need to be reassessed if the individual visited the country in which they have blocked income, and they gain access to the money.
+FTB and CCS or ACCS would need to be reassessed if the individual visited the country in which they have blocked income, and they gain access to the money.

 SBP is not subject to reassessment, as the estimate is based on the 'best efforts' of the individual at the time the claim is made.